 One study, conducted by the American College of Rheumatology, looked at how weather specifically affected women with fibromyalgia over 28 days.

-The researchers conducted 50 analyses and found that in five (or 10% of them), weather variables showed a significant but small effect on either pain or fatigue.
+The researchers conducted 50 analyses and found that in five (or 10%), weather variables showed a significant but small effect on either pain or fatigue.
 Insomnia is also common in people with fibromyalgia, so added discomfort brought on by weather can be even more detrimental to these patients.

 Carter also notes that weather may have an impact on migraines.